Reconfiguring Children’s Services

 Review of CDNT Service Model

-The NDA has been commissioned by the HSE to conduct a review of the Children’s Disability Network Team (CDNT) Service Model.
+We have been commissioned by the HSE to conduct a review of the CDNT service model.
 This is action 2.17 in the Roadmap for Service Improvement 2023-2026.

 - Part 1: a review of the CDNT service model